 - Defending your company against consumer class action lawsuits and raising money for a possible settlement in the event of a cyber incident or data breach are essential tasks.

 - Accrued expenses, fines, and/or penalties as a result of a government or legal enforcement investigation.
 Both domestic and foreign governments have the authority to investigate firms for potential compliance breaches.

 - Consider how your company would fare if a foreign government investigated and imposed a penalty on it for a privacy breach or violation, particularly with new rules like GDPR and CCPA that give customers more control over their personal information.

-- FTC privacy consent decrees and their associated fines or penalties are another example of cyber risk.
+- FTC privacy consent decrees and their associated fines or penalties are other examples of cyber risk.

-What percentage of your firm’s success does technology play a role in?
+What percentage of your firm’s success does technology play a role?
 If your company is susceptible to cyberattacks, you should look into business interruption coverage.

 You can recoup lost earnings, set expenditures, and other expenses incurred during the time your company was harmed when your network or the network of a supplier you rely on goes down owing to an occurrence.

 - Obsolete or incorrect passwords, malware infections, and security breaches are some of the causes.

 - Software vulnerabilities, hardware failures, and human error are just a few examples of system failure.